Hişyar Özsoy: Political career

 Özsoy began his political career working as a coordinator of foreign relations and a political consultant for the municipality in Diyarbakır between 2005 and 2008.
 He was elected as member of Grand National Assembly of Turkey in the parliamentary elections of June 2015 for Bingöl representing the HDP, and re-elected in the snap election in November 2015.
 He was a candidate for the mayorship in Bingöl in the local elections of March 2019, but was not elected. Özsoy has been elected into several international bodies.
-Since 2015 he is a member if the parliamentary group of the Organization for Security and Co-Operation in Europe (OSCE).
+Since 2015 he is a member of the parliamentary group of the Organization for Security and Co-Operation in Europe (OSCE).

-Since the 30 May 2016 he is a member of the group of the European United Left–Nordic Green Left (GUE/NGL) in the Parliamentary Assembly of the Council of Europe (PACE) and in January 2019 he became the vice president of the GUE/NGL.
+Since November 27, 2015 has been a member of the Parliamentary Assembly of the Council of Europe (PACE), since May 30, 2016 member of the United Left of Europe - Nordic Green Left (GUE/NGL) group and on January 21, 2019 he became the vice president of the GUE/NGL.
 In 2018 he was sent to the Parliamentary Assembly of the NATO.
 Additionally, Özsoy is a member of the board of the Progressive Alliance since November 2019.